angrybacon/doomsday-wiki/markdown/articles/2022/01/16/the-mindkiller-update.md

 ## Playing and Sideboarding Concepts

-I won't go too in-depth into the way you're supposed to play this deck, in small parts because [my original article][articles:the-mindkiller] discussed it and not much has changed, and mostly because it amounts to "look at hand, assess if it can do the thing, attempt to do the thing".
+I won't go too in depth into the way you're supposed to play this deck, in small parts because [my original article][articles:the-mindkiller] discussed it and not much has changed, and mostly because it amounts to "look at hand, assess if it can do the thing, attempt to do the thing".
 But I did want to discuss how the